astoanne/dockerize_jupyter_notebook/README.md

 $ docker run -it -p 8888:8888 astolo/textemotionotebook:first
 ```

 Use the bottom link, the notebook should run successfully.
+Remember to run as administrator.

 # To Verify My Assignment

+Running as administrator in Powershell:
 ```
 $ docker pull astolo/textemotionotebook:first
 $ docker run -it -p 8888:8888 astolo/textemotionotebook:first
 ```
 Use the bottom link, http://127.0.0.1:8888/lab?token=...

-If you are not ready to wait for 10 hours to retrain the model, start from tag "RUN FROM HERE" in the notebook
+If you are not ready to wait for 10 hours to retrain the model, start from tag "RUN FROM HERE" in the notebook.

 # Other Works I Did